oracle/node-oracledb/doc/api.md

 of 4 will still be used.

 Note the '[libuv][21]' library used by Node.js limits the number of threads to 128.
-This implies the maxiumum number of connections opened, i.e. `poolMax`, should be less than 128.
+This implies the maximum number of connections opened, i.e. `poolMax`, should be less than 128.

 Connections can handle one database operation at a time.
 Node.js